anupaminnit/Smartsheet/README.md

-# read adn write data in smartsheet from excel sheet
+# read and write data in smartsheet from excel sheet
 Node.js sample application that loads a sheet, updates selected cells, and saves the results

 This is a minimal Smartsheet sample that demonstrates how to